Skip to main content

 Despite the need for diversification, a clear renewable policy has not yet been defined.

-In 2023, a Strategy for the Development of Wind Energy in Trinidad and Tobago was developed, identifying 9 onshore development zones and estimating the wind potential at 2.75 GW onshore and 32 GW offshore.
+A Strategy for the Development of Wind Energy in Trinidad and Tobago was developed in 2023, identifying 9 onshore development zones and estimating the wind potential at 2.75 GW onshore and 32 GW offshore.

 The government plans to issue requests for proposals for developing solar PV projects on designated non-used state lands, with a potential of up to 300 MW.